ivanrazu/Ivan-Ramirez-Zuniga/index.md

 ## Welcome to my page

-I am a PhD student in the [Mathematics department](https://https://www.mathematics.pitt.edu/) at University of Pittsburgh.
+I am a PhD student in the [Mathematics department](https://www.mathematics.pitt.edu/) at University of Pittsburgh.
+My work focuses on developing mathematical models of inflammation and immune response that acount for the energy consumption required to fight an infection.
 You can use the [editor on GitHub](https://github.com/ivanrazu/ivanramirez/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.